-David Pledger is a contemporary artist, curator and activist working within and between the performing, visual and media arts in Australia, Asia and Europe.
-His live performances, installations, interactive artworks, documentaries, digital art and discursive events have been presented in various locations including theatres, galleries, museums, a car-park, a stables, a cattleyard, a suburban house, a hotel, a film studio and the Australian Institute of Sport.
+David Pledger is an award-winning contemporary artist, curator, producer, writer and thinker working within and between the performing, visual and media arts in Australia, Asia and Europe.
+His live performances, installations, interactive artworks, documentaries, digital art, ideas and discursive events have been presented in books, journals, magazines, museums, galleries, arts centres, a city car-park, an abandoned stables, a suburban house, hotels in Surfers Paradise, a Slovenian film studio and the Australian Institute of Sport.
 His work is notable for engaging publics in productive and provocative ways.
 From his initial practice, live performance, he has developed a cross-disciplinary dramaturgy in which a central platform is engaging with artists across artforms and experts from social, scientific, academic and philanthropic fields.
 Practice interests include the body, the politics of power, the digital realm and public space.

-Cited as ‘one of Australia’s true creative originals’ in a national survey of the performing arts, David is the recipient of numerous career awards, grants and commissions from local, state, federal and international entities for his work as a director, designer, writer and actor in live performance and new media.
-Distinguished by collaborations with media arts pioneer Jeffrey Shaw, visual artists William Kelly and Callum Morton, choreographer Shimizu Shinjin and theatre director, Kim Kwang Lim, his practice interests include the body, the digital realm, politics of power and public space.
-In 1995, he co-founded not yet it’s difficult (NYID), one of Australia’s leading interdisciplinary arts companies.
+Cited as ‘one of Australia’s true creative originals’ in a national survey of the performing arts, David is the recipient of numerous career awards, grants and commissions from local, state, national and international entities for his work as a director, designer, writer and actor in live performance and new media.
+Distinguished by collaborations with media artist Jeffrey Shaw, visual artists William Kelly, Callum Morton and Su-san Cohn, choreographer Shimizu Shinjin and theatre director, Kim Kwang Lim, his practice interests include the body, the digital realm, the politics of power and public space.
+He is founding Artistic Director of not yet it’s difficult (NYID), one of Australia’s seminal interdisciplinary arts companies.